Events

 Keyboard filter keys are stored in the Registry at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Embedded\KeyboardFilter.

-There are several methods to enable the Keyboard Filter, we're providing instructions for one of those methods in this lab.
+There are several methods to enable the Keyboard Filter, we're providing instructions for one of those methods.
 For more information, see Keyboard Filter.

-Once you've enabled the keyboard filter, see Keyboard filter PowerShell script samples to learn about blocking key combinations.
+Once you enable the keyboard filter, see Keyboard filter PowerShell script samples to learn about blocking key combinations.

 $key = "Ctrl+Alt+Del"